Orionband/Docusaurus-Docs/app_sec/ftp/intro_ftp.md

 * **FileZilla Server:** A widely used free, open-source server that is simple to set up.
 It supports both FTP and FTPS and has an easy graphical interface for managing users and groups.
 * **Wing FTP Server:** A flexible server that supports SFTP, FTPS, and HTTPS.
 It is known for its web-based administration interface, allowing for remote management from any browser.

-* **WinSCP**: Primarily a file transfer client, WinSCP also includes scripting and automation features that can function like a lightweight server solution.
-It supports SFTP, SCP, and FTP, and is widely used for secure file transfers in scripted or automated workflows.
+## Common FTP Clients
+*   **FileZilla Client:** A free, open-source, cross-platform client with a graphical user interface, supporting FTP, FTPS, and SFTP.
+*   **WinSCP:** (Windows only) A free graphical SFTP, SCP, S3, FTP, and WebDAV client.
+Known for its strong integration with Windows and scripting capabilities.

 ## References & Further Reading
 *   https://learn.microsoft.com/en-us/iis/install/installing-publishing-technologies/installing-and-configuring-ftp-7-on-iis-7
 *   https://wiki.filezilla-project.org/Main_Page